TOGAF® ADM Phase C – Develop the Application Architecture

 You must optimize your software for role - value creation or record keeping.
 Assume record keeping.
 Do not confuse the important role of record keeping with value creation.

-• Application Architecture Knowing the source of cost and complexity
+• Knowing the source of cost and complexity

 You must optimize your core portfolio to drive out sustained cost and complexity.
 You must enable enterprise agility.
 Modern digital organizations can only improve at the pace of software.